MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon bağımsız değişken eşanlamlısı typedef olduğu `Elem`.
+Typedef şablon bağımsız değişkeni eşanlamlıdır `Elem`.

 ### <a name="example"></a>Örnek